aws-samples/swift-ecs-workshop/README.md

 #### Step 2: Commit the Source Code and Configuration files into your CodeCommit repository

-1. On the Bastion host, clone a local copy of CodeCommt repo you created earlier in your home directory.
+1. On the Bastion host, clone a local copy of CodeCommit repo you created earlier in your home directory.

 		cd ~
-		git clone ssh://git-codecommit.us-east-1.amazonaws.com/v1/repos/<your CodeCommit Repo name>
+		git clone ssh://git-codecommit.us-east-1.amazonaws.com/v1/repos/swift-product

 	This will create a folder as the same name as <your CodeCommit Repo name> in your path where you executed the git clone command.